RoBro92/SmartRV-TankPro/docs/display-firmware.md

 LVGL-based demo firmware for the 2.8" **Cheap Yellow Display (ESP32-2432S028)**.
 This build targets the stock ILI9341 TFT + XPT2046 touch stack and shows a TankPro-themed UI (home, fresh/waste detail, faults, and display settings).
 Current build label: **v0.0.1**.

+For a step-by-step flashing guide (PlatformIO and esptool.py) aimed at users buying their own CYD, see `docs/display-firmware-installation.md`.

 > Status: UI/demo only right now.
 It does not yet talk to the TankPro controller over Wi‑Fi or UART; values on screen are placeholders.
 The home screen buttons and Wi‑Fi/Direct selectors are for future transport selection.

 ## Files and outputs